ICL 2900 Series: The virtual machine

 The 2900 Series architecture uses the concept of a virtual machine as the set of resources available to a program.
 The concept of a virtual machine in the 2900 Series architecture differs from the term as used in other environments.
 Because each program runs in its own virtual machine, the concept may be likened to a process in other operating systems, while the 2900 Series process is more like a thread.

 The most obvious resource in a virtual machine is the virtual store (memory).
-Other resources include peripherals, files and network connections.
+Other resources include peripherals, files, and network connections.

-In a virtual machine, code can run at up to sixteen different layers of protection, called access levels (or ACR levels, after the Access Control Register which controls the mechanism).
-The most privileged levels of operating system code (the kernel) operate in the same virtual machine as the user application, as do intermediate levels such as the subsystems to implement filestore access and networking.
+In a virtual machine, code can run in any of sixteen layers of protection, called access levels (or ACR levels, after the Access Control Register which controls the mechanism).
+The most-privileged levels of operating system code (the kernel) operate in the same virtual machine as the user application, as do intermediate levels such as the subsystems that implement filestore access and networking.
 System calls thus involve a change of protection level, but not an expensive call to invoke code in a different virtual machine.
 Every code module executes at a particular access level, and can invoke the functions offered by lower-level (more privileged) code, but does not have direct access to memory or other resources at that level.
 The architecture thus offers a built-in encapsulation mechanism to ensure system integrity.

 Segments of memory can be shared between virtual machines.
 There are two kinds of shared memory: public segments used by the operating system (which are present in all virtual machines), and global segments used for application-level shared data: this latter mechanism is used only when there is an application requirement for two virtual machines to communicate.
 For example, global memory segments are used for database lock tables.
 Hardware semaphore instructions are available to synchronise access to such segments.
-A minor curiosity is that two virtual machines sharing a global segment will use different virtual addresses for the same memory locations, which means that virtual addresses cannot safely be passed from one VM to another.
+A minor curiosity is that two virtual machines sharing a global segment use different virtual addresses for the same memory locations, which means that virtual addresses cannot safely be passed from one VM to another.

 The term used in the ICL 2900 Series and ICL Series 39 machines for central processing unit (CPU) is "Order Code Processor" (OCP).